joshbegley/nyt-latest/README.md

 `President Biden saw more of his judicial nominees confirmed in his first year than any president since Ronald Reagan.
 The Senate confirmed 18 federal judges in Donald Trump’s first year.`\
 https://nytimes.com/2021/12/18/us/politics/biden-judges-reagan-record.html?searchResultPosition=5

-**Omicron surge leads ‘S.N.L.’ to cancel its live audience and a pop star to pull her performance.**\
+**Omicron spike leads ‘S.N.L.’ to cancel its live audience and a pop star to pull her performance.**\
 `The show’s plan to use a ‘limited cast and crew’ made it impossible for the artist Charli XCX to go on.`\
 https://nytimes.com/2021/12/18/world/snl-no-live-audience-covid.html?searchResultPosition=6